danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/PrintingKit.md

 ![Library logotype](Logo.png)

-PrintingKit is a Swift & SwiftUI SDK that can print images, strings, views, files, PDFs, etc. directly from an app.
+PrintingKit is a SwiftUI library that lets you print images, strings, views, files, PDFs, etc. from any SwiftUI app.
 Just create a ``Printer`` instance or use the ``Printer/shared`` printer, then call any of its print functions to print.

 ## Installation